bransonsmith/ResultMonad/README.md

 # ResultNomad

-A simple, extensible, and type-safe Result monad for C#/.NET, supporting functional error handling, monadic chaining, and pattern matching.
+A lightweight, simple, extensible, and type-safe Result monad for C#/.NET, supporting functional error handling, monadic chaining, and pattern matching.
+Use this small package, that you can easily understand yourself, to help enable Functional practices in your C# project.

 ## Features